-At June 30, 2020, the Plan Fiduciary Net Position as a percentage of the Total Pension Liability (Funded Status) was 59.2%, compared to 61.0% at June 30, 2019.
-In 2020, the city of Richmond contributed \$5.3 million for an ad-hoc COLA plus an additional contribution of \$1.7 million above the Actuarial Determined Contribution (ADC).
+At June 30, 2021, the Plan Fiduciary Net Position as a percentage of the Total Pension Liability (Funded Status) was 71.8% compared to 59.2% at June 30, 2020.
+The funded status is at its highest level in 19 years.
+Further actuarial information can be found in the Actuarial Section of this report.